 The ARTs are private companies that aim to provide the benefits provided by the Work Risk Law.
 Every worker has the right to enjoy an ART.

 Unemployment benefits can be claimed if the employee finds themselves unemployed having been a worker in a dependency relationship fired without just cause, due to termination of the contract or for external causes but are covered by the Labor Contract Law 24.013.

-Employers contribute to National Employment Fund through a single social security contribution of 19.5%.
+Employers contribute 1.5% to the National Employment Fund.
 Employees do not pay any contribution.